+5.25 The table below shows a breakdown of QII's SCR.

+Table 5.4 - QII SCR as at 31 December 2021

+5.26 The key components of QII's adjusted SCR (before allowing for diversification) are described below:

+Currency risk:

+Currency risk is significant for QII since a large proportion of business is written in foreign currency (predominantly in GBP);

+Expense risk:

-- 4.24 The key components of QII's adjusted SCR (before allowing for diversification) are described below: - Currency risk (€11.8 million): Currency risk is significant for QII since a large proportion of business is written in foreign currency (predominantly in GBP); - Expense risk (€17.8 million): QII incurs operational and other expenses in administering the contracts through to claim, including the expenses incurred with third party outsourcers.
+QII incurs operational and other expenses in administering the contracts through to claim, including the expenses incurred with third party outsourcers.
 Policy administration is currently carried out by QIBS.
+QII is exposed to risk that future expenses will be greater than expected; and

+Lapse risk:

-QII is exposed to risk that future expenses will be greater than expected; and - Lapse risk (€17.0 million): The lapse risk captures the risk that there is a higher or lower rate of lapses in the rate of run-off of the business.
+The lapse risk captures the risk that there is a higher or lower rate of lapses in the rate of run-off of the business.
 For QII, the key risk is a mass lapse event which would lead to the loss of future profits on those policies which lapse.